GeodynamicWorldBuilder/WorldBuilder/cookbooks/simple_subduction_2d_chunk/doc/README.md

 ## Root model information

 In the root model section we need to indicate a spherical geometry (to agree with the spherical coordinate system of the chunk).
-We also choose the option 'depth method' option as "begin at end segment"
+We also set the parameter 'depth method' to "begin at end segment"
 (see [this page](part:user_manual:chap:concepts:sec:const_angle_spherical)) for more information The `cross section` parameter defines the start and end locations for the cross section at the surface of the model (z = 0).
 For this example, we choose to put the cross section at